Nuclear Chemistry: The Mysteries of Atomic Nuclei

 Radioactivity is the spontaneous emission of particles or radiation from the nucleus of an unstable atom in order to achieve a more stable state.

-What are the types of radiation emitted during radioactive decay?
+What types of radiations are emitted during radioactive decay?

 The types of radiation emitted during radioactive decay are alpha particles, beta particles, and gamma rays.